OsatoOsazuwa/Fraud_detection_model/README.md

 - `README.md`: This file.

 ## Contributing
-We welcome contributions!
+I welcome contributions!
 Feel free to open an issue or create a pull request if you have improvements or bug fixes to share.